-- All infertility services associated with or in support of an Advanced Reproductive Technology (ART) cycle.
+- All infertility services associated with or in support of an ovulation induction cycle while on injectable medication to stimulate the ovaries.
+This includes, but is not limited to, imaging, laboratory services, and professional services. - Intrauterine (IUI)/intracervical insemination (ICI) services. - All infertility services associated with or in support of an Advanced Reproductive Technology (ART) cycle.
 These include, but are not limited to: - Imaging, laboratory services, and professional services - In vitro fertilization (IVF) - Zygote intrafallopian transfer (ZIFT) - Gamete intrafallopian transfer (GIFT) - Cryopreserved embryo transfers - Gestational carrier cycles - Any related services, products or procedures (such as intracytoplasmic sperm injection (ICSI) or ovum microsurgery). - Cryopreservation (freezing) and storage of eggs, embryos, sperm, or reproductive tissue. - Thawing of cryopreserved (frozen) eggs, sperm, or reproductive tissue. - All charges associated with or in support of surrogacy arrangements for you or the surrogate.
-A surrogate is a female carrying her own genetically related child with the intention of the child being raised by someone else, including the biological father. - Home ovulation prediction kits or home pregnancy tests. - The purchase of donor embryos, donor eggs or donor sperm. - Obtaining sperm from a person not covered under this plan. - Infertility treatment when a successful pregnancy could have been obtained through less costly treatment. - Infertility treatment when either partner has had voluntary sterilization surgery, with or without surgical reversal, regardless of post reversal results.
-This includes tubal ligation, hysterectomy and vasectomy only if obtained as a form of voluntary sterilization. - Infertility treatment when infertility is due to a natural physiologic process such as age related ovarian insufficiency (e.g., perimenopause, menopause) as measured by an unmedicated FSH level at or above 19 on cycle day two or three of your menstrual period or other abnormal testing results as outlined in Aetna's infertility clinical policy. - Treatment for dependent children. - Injectable infertility medication, including but not limited to menotropins, hCG, and GnRH agonists.
+A surrogate is a female carrying her own genetically related child with the intention of the child being raised by someone else, including the biological father. - Home ovulation prediction kits or home pregnancy tests. - The purchase of donor embryos, donor eggs or donor sperm. - Obtaining sperm from a person not covered under this plan. - Infertility treatment when a successful pregnancy could have been obtained through less costly treatment. - Infertility treatment when either partner has had voluntary sterilization surgery, with or without

+- surgical reversal, regardless of post reversal results.
+This includes tubal ligation, hysterectomy and vasectomy only if obtained as a form of voluntary sterilization. - Infertility treatment when infertility is due to a natural physiologic process such as age related ovarian insufficiency (e.g., perimenopause, menopause) as measured by an unmedicated FSH level at or above 19 on cycle day two or three of your menstrual period or other abnormal testing results as outlined in Aetna's infertility clinical policy. - Injectable infertility medication, including but not limited to menotropins, hCG, and GnRH agonists.